-Belgium has a lot of castles, actually it has the most castles of all european countries.
+Belgium has a lot of castles, actually, it has the most castles of all European countries.
 They come in all shapes and sizes.
 But there is one castle that strikes every imagination, castle Nottebohm.

-The castle however was the inspiration for a book by Ransom Riggs "Miss Peregrine’s Home for Peculiar Children" The author of the book based his 'creepy' orphanage on the ruined castle after seeing a picture of it on the internet.
-Director Tim burton who made a film of the book, first wanted to use the real castle as a set location but later decided not to use it and rebuilt it in film studios in London and Florida.
-However some scenes were shot in the totally rebuild garden surrounding the house.
+The castle however was the inspiration for a book by Ransom Riggs Miss Peregrine’s Home for Peculiar Children, The author of the book based his creepy orphanage on the ruined castle after seeing a picture of it on the internet.
+Director Tim Burton who made a film of the book first wanted to use the real castle as a set location but later decided not to use it and rebuilt it in film studios in London and Florida.
+However, some scenes were shot in the totally rebuilt garden surrounding the house.

 There is still a striking resemblance between the real castle and the film studio version.
-That way the castle of Nottebohm is a kind of a fantastic hollywood set location afterall.
+That way the castle of Nottebohm is a kind of a fantastic Hollywood set location after all.